AntSkilton/antskilton.github.io/_posts/2022-02-04-the-dappled-forest.md

 ![Alt](/assets/images/2022-02-04-the-dappled-forest/theDappledForest.gif "Moving between light and dark")

-We met on the London jam Discord, and due to covid restrictions, instead of cramming everything in on the weekend, I was able to pace out the Sunday throughout the week, which also allowed people to discuss ideas before the weekend too.

-The theme was "duality", and we ended up landing the staple reliable theme of light and shadow.
+We met on the London jam Discord.
+The theme was "duality", and we ended up landing on the staple reliable theme of light and shadow.
 Stealth games favour the shadow, whereas horror games favour the light, I wanted to concentrate more of the equality of them.
 The Yin and the Yang.
-Dappled light through leaves has a harmony to it so I thought
+Dappled light through tree leaves suggests an ambiguous ratio of light to dark.
+We never got any alpha texture projections going in the end, but the intent was there.

 To turn it into a game I thought a timer (1 minute on the clock) and a points system gaining points over time in either light or shadow (as directed by the objective text) would be the core concept just to get us going.
 I started off by getting into Pro Builder and hacking out some shapes out.